Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 That means people want to consume the news that other people in their group consume and trust, and trust in mainstream news has dwindled in recent years among conservatives.

-A recent Pew study found that roughly 70% of Republicans said news organizations don't care about the people they report on, and 56% said they hurt democracy.
+A recent Pew Research Center study found that roughly 70% of Republicans said news organizations don't care about the people they report on, and 56% said they hurt democracy.

 That opens the door for less-established conservative websites and personalities to siphon off an ideologically minded audience.

-Monica Stephens, a social media expert at the University of Buffalo, said the shrinking number of local news sources nationwide also helps a site like The Daily Wire.
+Monica Stephens, a social media expert at the University at Buffalo, said the shrinking number of local news sources nationwide also helps a site such as The Daily Wire.

-People have shifted over the past two decades, she says, from getting information based on where they live to getting information tailored to their ideology.
+People have shifted over the past two decades, she said, from getting information based on where they live to getting information tailored to their ideology.

-"You're more likely to read the same news as somebody who lives a thousand miles away from you, but holds the same perspective, than share news and share information with your next-door neighbor," said Stephens.
+"You're more likely to read the same news as somebody who lives a thousand miles away from you, but holds the same perspective, than share news and share information with your next-door neighbor," Stephens said.

 In practice, that means a society with more division and conflict.

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."